-Gun-related assault deaths outnumber suicide deaths in the 15 to 24 and 25 to 34 age groups.
+Gun-related assault deaths outnumber suicide deaths in the 5 to 14, 15 to 24, and 25 to 34 age groups.
 (Please note: Suicide deaths are not coded for children younger than 5.)

-For children aged 5 to 14 and beginning with the 35 to 44 age group, gun-related suicide deaths outnumber assault deaths.
+Beginning with the 35 to 44 age group, gun-related suicide deaths outnumber assault deaths.
 Gun-related assault death rates peak in the 15 to 34 age groups for both males and females.
-However, gun-related suicide death rates are highest for females age 45 to 54, and for males age 85 and older.
+However, gun-related suicide death rates are highest for females age 45 to 54, and for males age 55 to 64.

 - Data Table

 Note: The term gun is used on this page to refer to firearms that can be carried by a person, not to the larger class of weapon.